mitchellkrogza/Phishing.Database/README.md

 ## File Sources

 The links below will direct you to the latest data files for this project.

+The checksums for the files are available in the [checksums repository](https://github.com/Phishing-Database/checksums).

 | File Name                     | Official Source                                                      |
 | ----------------------------- | -------------------------------------------------------------------- |